Palmyra Atoll: Background

 The letter was unsuccessful, and plans for the base proceeded.

 On February 14, 1941, Roosevelt issued Executive Order 8682 to create naval defenses areas in the central Pacific territories.
-The proclamation established "Palmyra Island Naval Defensive Sea Area" which encompassed the territorial waters between the extreme high-water marks and the three-mile marine boundaries surrounding the atoll.
-"Palmyra Island Naval Airspace Reservation" was also established to restrict access to the airspace over the area.
+The proclamation established the "Palmyra Island Naval Defensive Sea Area", encompassing the territorial waters between the extreme high-water marks and the three-mile marine boundaries surrounding the atoll.
+"Palmyra Island Naval Airspace Reservation" was also established to restrict access to airspace in the area.
 Only U.S. government ships and aircraft were permitted to enter the naval defense areas at Palmyra Atoll unless authorized by the Secretary of the Navy.
 The Navy took over the atoll for use as the Palmyra Island Naval Air Station on August 15, 1941.
-From November 1939 through 1947, the atoll had resident Federal Government representatives, the island commanders.
+From November 1939 through 1947, the atoll had resident federal government representatives and island commanders.
 The atoll was shelled by a Japanese submarine in 1941, with no significant damage or injuries.
-The government made extensive alterations to the land forms.
-It blasted and dredged a ship channel from the open sea into the West Lagoon, which had been completely enclosed by islands and reef and was non-navigable until the channel reached the lagoon on May 15, 1941.
-It joined islands with causeway roads, built new islands and extended existing islands with dredged coral spoil, including the main runway on Cooper Island, an emergency landing strip called Sand Island joined by a causeway to Home Island, and two artificial runway islands that were not completed.
+The government made extensive alterations to the landforms.
+It blasted and dredged a ship channel from the open sea into the West Lagoon, which had been completely enclosed by islands and reefs and was non-navigable until the channel reached the lagoon on May 15, 1941.
+It joined islands with causeway roads, built new islands, and extended existing islands with dredged coral spoil, including the main runway on Cooper Island, an emergency landing strip called Sand Island joined by a causeway to Home Island and two artificial runway islands that were not completed.
 These alterations blocked the water flow through the atoll and are believed to have severely harmed the natural ecology of the lagoons.